richardaum/daily-pick/README.md

 [![Paid](https://img.shields.io/static/v1?label=&message=Paid&color=red)](https://)
 ![Free](https://img.shields.io/static/v1?label=&message=Free&color=2ea44f)

-A opinionated database choise was made here, because [Google Firebase](https://firebase.google.com/) is the only database support this project provide.
+A opinionated database choise was made here, because [Google Firebase](https://firebase.google.com/) is the only database supported by this project.

-The following environment are related and must be defined on your side:
+The following environment variables are required and must be defined on your side:

 | Variable | Located at | Instructions |
 | -- | -- | -- |